oblinger/alienbio/docs/architecture/Compartment.md

 )
 ```

-## Multiplicity
+### Multiplicity

-Multiplicity represents how many instances of a compartment exist:
+Multiplicity represents how many instances of a compartment exist.
+Concentrations are per-instance.
+Total molecules = multiplicity × concentration.

 ```python
 # 1 billion red blood cells in arteries